sidhantls/rerank_cot/README.md

 # rerank_cot

-A document re-ranking evaluation framework that compares baseline and reasoning-based approaches using the Qwen Re-ranker model.
+A document re-ranking evaluation framework that explores whether reasoning tokens can improve re-ranking performance.
+The framework compares a baseline approach against a chain-of-thought (CoT) enhanced version that prompts the Qwen Re-ranker model to first analyze query-document similarity before making relevance predictions.
+The motivation is that explicit reasoning steps could help the model make more informed and accurate re-ranking decisions, similar to how CoT has improved performance on other language tasks.

 ## Overview